-Grade 4 Grade 8 Grade 12 C4.8: Within any system, natural or designed, the structures of objects, their composition, influences the overall function of the system and its subsystems. how the system and its subsystems behave.
-C8.14: Structures can be designed to serve particular functions by taking into account properties of different materials and how materials can be shaped and used. interconnected, and the molecular substructures of various component materials.
+Relationships Between Structure and Function: The way an object is shaped or structured determines many of its properties and functions.
+Grade 4 Grade 8 Grade 12 C4.7: Different materials have different substructures, which can influence how they behave (function).
+C4.8: Within any system, natural or designed, the structures of objects, their composition, influences the overall function of the system and its subsystems.
+C8.13: Complex macroscopic and microscopic structures within systems can be visualized and modeled.
+These structures and their relationships influence how the system and its subsystems behave.
+C8.14: Structures can be designed to serve particular functions by taking into account properties of different materials and how materials can be shaped and used.
+C12.10: The functions and properties of natural and designed objects and systems can be inferred from their overall structure, the way their components are shaped and interconnected, and the molecular substructures of various component materials.
 C12.11: Designing new systems or structures requires a detailed examination of the properties of different materials and intentional design of the shapes and structures of different components and of connections between and among components.